-Erosion rates in Salève, calculated by differencing elevation between successive time steps and subtracting the contribution of uplift, are significantly more variable, in particular for the model with the shorter time step $\Delta t = 0.2$ kyr, than with the implicit
+Erosion rates in Salève, calculated by differencing elevation between successive time steps and subtracting the contribution of uplift, are significantly more variable, in particular for the model with the shorter time step $\Delta t = 0.2$ kyr than with the implicit solutions.
+This variability highlights phases of fluvial network reorganization which lead to immediate topographic reorganization, due to time discontinuity, and therefore to an immediate increase in erosion rates.

-- 5 solutions.
-This variability highlights phases of fluvial network reorganization which lead to immediate topographic reorganization, due to time-discontinuity, and therefore to immediate increase in erosion rates.
-In terms of horizontal organization, all the Salève and implicit models lead to the same Hack's law (Hack, 1957), which relates through a power law relationship the downstream maximum river length $L_r$ with catchment area $L_r \propto A^h$ .
-A least-square fitting gives an exponent h of 0.65±0.01 for Salève and the implicit models at steady-state, with no dependency over $\Delta t$ .
-In - 10 terms of vertical organization, the slope-discharge relationship obtained with Salève at steady-state fits perfectly the predicted one, $S = (U/K)^{1/n}Q^{-m/n}$ , while the implicit solution shows a significant spread, in particular at low drainage area or discharge, that increases with $\Delta t$ (Fig. 3d).
-Using $\Delta t$ =0.02 instead of 2 kyr leads to a slightly better consistency between the implicit and Salève solution, including the slope-discharge relationship and the temporal evolution of elevation.
+In terms of horizontal organization, all the Salève and implicit models lead to the same Hack's law (Hack, 1957), which relates, through a power-law relationship, the downstream maximum river length L_r with catchment area: $L_r \propto A^h$.
+A least-square fitting gives an exponent h of 0.65 ± 0.01 for Salève and the implicit models at steady state, with no dependency over Δt .
+In terms of vertical organization, the slope-discharge relationship obtained with Salève at steady state fits perfectly with the predicted one, $S = (U/K)^{1/n} Q^{-m/n}$, while the implicit solution shows a significant spread, in particular at low drainage area or discharge, which increases with Δt (Fig. 3d).
+Using $\Delta t = 0.02$ instead of 2 kyr leads to a slightly better consistency between the implicit and Salève solution, including the slope-discharge relationship and the temporal evolution of elevation.

-5 Application: Time variable uplift and knickpoint propagation
+5 Application: time-variable uplift and knickpoint propagation